abmaq/Loan-Dataset-Preprocessing-for-Credit-Risk-Modeling/README.md

 # Project Description
 This project involves preprocessing a loan dataset provided by the US office of our bank for the data science team located in our European branch.
 The dataset contains 10,000 entries and pertains to loans issued in US dollars.
 The primary objective is to prepare the data for building a credit risk model, which will assist in assessing the likelihood of loan default.
+The goal is to end up with a clean dataset.
 You only need the raw data from "loan-data.csv" and resources listed in the tools section for this project